 We are not limited to conducting business as usual.
 We execute inventive and effective strategies to provide holistic support and resources to our families.
 We pursue continuous process improvement, technology enhancements and creative problem-solving.
 We focus on implementing evidence-based efforts including a two-generation approach, trauma-informed care and Triple P parenting training.

 CFH believes in the power of “we.”
 CFH works with various partners: nonprofit organizations, housing providers and volunteers to provide information and access to resources for our families.

 How We Work:

 - Housing families: Families begin their journey to upward economic mobility at one of CFH's three HUD-compliant shelter facilities.
 Families can then concentrate on short-term and long-term goals without worrying about where their children will sleep each night.
 Over 60% of the individuals CFH serves are children and our shelter facilities truly become their temporary homes.
 CFH assists people leaving shelters to obtain transitional housing, ultimately preparing them for long-term sustainable and unsubsidized housing within a year or two.
 Housing resource coordinators connect families with housing through a network of nearly 70 partner housing providers in 25 zip codes.

-- Partnership and Counseling: In collaboration with community partners, Masters-level clinical social workers provide holistic and wrap-around supportive services, addressing barriers to family stability and facilitating pathways to financial literacy, education, health and wellness, and job readiness.
+- Partnership and Counseling: In collaboration with community partners, clinical social workers provide holistic and wrap around services; addressing barriers that affect family stability and facilitating pathways to find literacy, education, health and job readiness.

-- Empowering Tools: CFH's two-generation approach incorporates tools such as matched savings accounts; educational scholarships; empowering events; financial literacy education for parents and children; socio-emotional learning curricula and enrichment programs for children; and supportive networks, through Hope Teams, that facilitate healthy relationships, increase social capital, and serve as reliable support systems.
+- Empowering Tools: CFH's two-generation approach incorporates tools such as: matched savings accounts, educational scholarships, empowering events, financial literacy education for parents and children, socio-emotional learning curricula, enrichment programs for children, support, and Hope Teams; that facilitate healthy relationships, increase social capital, and serve as reliable support systems.